Know What to Do and Not to Do if Your Vehicle Breaks Down and Leaves You Stuck on the Road

 stay inside the safety cage

 You've just broken down, not embarked on a camping trip.
 So unless the vehicle is on fire or in danger of suddenly blasting into pieces, stay inside and forget about wandering around while you try to look like you know what you're doing.
 Your vehicle is designed to keep the occupants safe, but it can't do that if you're not inside.
 If you stay inside the car, even when it's hot, you are much safer than you'll be on the side of the road, even if you're well on the shoulder.
 A runaway vehicle or an errant piece of flying debris can end your life quickly.
+Too many stranded motorists die because they are out on the shoulder of the road.

 making emergency roadside repairs